Using Web Connections

 Adding Web Connections

-It is usually more convenient to add a web connection at the time you are using one in a workspace.
+It is usually more convenient to add a web connection at the time you are using one in a workspace or connecting to FME Flow (see below).
 However, you can also add a web connection in Tools > FME Options > Web Connections, and use it later in a workspace.

-You can use an existing web connection, or define a new one, in a Transformer Parameters, Add Reader, or Add Writer dialog, as well as in the Publish to FME Server wizard.
+You can use an existing web connection, or define a new one, in a Transformer Parameters, Add Reader, or Add Writer dialog.

 For example, in an HTTPCaller transformer parameters dialog, check Use Authentication.
 In the Authentication Method field, specify Web Connection.
 In the Web Connection field, specify the connection.